 At the regional level, Article 1 (b) of the Code on Social Security of the SADC (2007) describes social assistance as a "form of social security that provides assistance in cash or in kind to persons who lack the means to support themselves and their dependents.
 The objective of social assistance is to alleviate poverty through, amongst other things, the provision of minimum income support.
-Normally, the beneficiaries are those who are not covered by any other form of social security".
+Normally, the recipients are those who are not covered by any other form of social security".
 Art.
 1 (b) further indicates that "social assistance can be means-tested and is funded from government revenues".
 Art.
-1 (a) of the Code on Social Security of the SADC (2007) considers, separately, social allowances as "universal payments made to persons in designated categories who are exposed to exceptional need (such as children, older persons, persons with disabilities), designed to assist them in the realization of their full potential...
-Social allowances are financed from government revenue and are not means tested.
+1 (a) of the Code on Social Security of the SADC (2007) considers, separately, social allowances as "universal payments made to persons in designated categories who are exposed to exceptional need (such as children, older persons, people with disability), designed to assist them in the realization of their full potential.
+Social allowances are financed from government revenue and are not means-tested.

 They are paid to all persons falling within the designated categories, regardless of their socio-economic position."
 The focus of social assistance and social allowances is on the extension of protection to the poor and vulnerable or designated categories through allocations made from the state budget.
+Article 6 of the Code on Social Security of the SADC calls for the creation of an enabling environment to ensure equal opportunities for both women and men in access to employment, working conditions, remuneration, social protection, and measures to reconcile family and work obligations.